rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -Forget
-Do not send previous conversations (the context history), but include the prompt and response in the context history.
+Do not send previous conversations (the context history), but include the prompt and response in the historical context.

 ```yml
 Parameter Set: (All)